P

 Despite years of warnings, "123456" remains the most common password used by millions.
 We analyze why humans are so predictable and how to break the habit.

-The Laziness Factor
+1. The "Cognitive Load" Factor

 💀 Time to crack (offline attack)